Q&As: Review Panel

 - The pricing model and funding was calculated correctly.

-- Evidence that the cost of the package can be met within the current year’s budget.
+- Sufficient evidence that the cost of the package can be met within the current year’s budget, except in the circumstances noted below.

-- Evidence has been provided that all alternatives that would meet the person’s support needs have been explored, as set out in the Operational Policy and Guidance external URL .
+- Sufficient evidence has been provided that all alternatives that would meet the person’s support needs have been explored, as set out in the Operational Policy and Guidance external URL .

 - The changes to supports are necessary to mitigate safety risks to the person and/or those providing support to them.